MartinBraas/emailclient/README.md

 The Skrumpen Email Client is an email client for recieving, viewing and sending mails.
 The application supports email-accounts from a variety of popular providers and works on most systems.
 The features supported by the application are the basic rudimentary email-functions such as reply/forward etc.

 ## Installation and Usage
-To install the Skrumpen Email Client, download the repository at
+To install the Skrumpen Email Client, download the repository from [here](https://github.com/MartinBraas/emailclient)

+## Depenpencies
+- Python
+- PySide2

 ## Useful links